lelelemonade/lelelemonade.github.io/_posts/2024-09-23-BackendDifferenceBetweenChinaAndGermany.md

 ### Germany
 In Germany, senior engineers seem to be in higher demand.
 I’ve noticed this based on the number of open positions for senior roles.
 However, I am not quite sure actually, maybe it's not graduation season.

+## 2.7.
+Chat vs. Cover Letter
+### China
+In China, once candidates was selected to proceed, recruiter will connect candidates throught WeChat.
+Then discuss motivation, experience, achievements and more.
+The communication will last through whole hiring process.

+### Germany
+In Germany, you should include all your motivation, skills, and fit in the cover letter and attach it to your application.

 # 3. Conclusion
 This article is based on my personal experience.
 If it doesn’t apply to your situation, feel free to comment or reach out to me!